September-October 2015

 Harley Ellis Devereaux Adds New Director

 Christopher Vogelheim has joined Harley Ellis Devereaux and will lead the firm’s science and technology studio.
-Based in Harley Ellis Devereaux’s Detroit office, Vogelheim, with 23 years’ of architectural experience, will provides active design and leadership on all project types within the market sector.
-Previously, Vogelheim served as facilities practice director at AECOM, a global […]
+Based in Harley Ellis Devereaux’s Detroit office, Vogelheim, with 23 years’ of architectural experience, […]

 -